fperez/fperez.org-src/code/indefero_dreamhost.rst

 I'm not really interested in getting into, and gitosis may be just a tad too bare bones for what I wanted.
 But InDefero kept appearing as a good balance of the above, so I decided to give it a try.
-I'd summarize it as a lightweight, google-code-like project management system whose git backend is very similar to gitosis.
+I'd summarize it as a lightweight, google-code-like project management system whose git backend design is inspired by gitosis.
 It also supports Hg and SVN backends, though I'm not interested in those and won't discuss their configuration here (I turned them off).

 So far I have been very satisfied in that I think it does precisely what I